Communism and the Vinson Court

 In June 1946, Fred Vinson, a Kentucky native, left his position as Secretary of the Treasury under President Harry Truman to become Chief Justice of the Supreme Court of the United States.
 With the end of World War II, the American government’s ideological enmity swung from the fascism of Adolph Hitler to the communism of Soviet Russia, and Vinson’s Supreme Court shifted to match.
 Vinson arrived to a contentious Court that was divided along ideological lines between defenders of personal liberty and supporters of governmental deference.
 But unexpected changes to the makeup of the Court, along with pressures from the increasingly anti-communist legislative and executive branches, tipped the balance in favor of deference toward Congress and the President--especially as the branches confronted what the Court saw as the unique threat posed by communism.

-This exhibit showcases archival materials that document the evolution of the Court's treatment of communism during the Chief Justice’s tenure from 1946 to 1953.
+In this exhibit, the Heyburn Initiative showcases archival materials that document the evolution of the Court's treatment of communism during the Chief Justice’s tenure from 1946 to 1953.

 Vinson joined a court riven by contentious personal, political, and philosophical divides.
 One conflict centered on the role of individual civil liberties against the federal government’s mission to defend national security.
 In fact, President Truman nominated his old friend Vinson to the court to, among other reasons, smooth out the bitter divisions among the sitting justices.
 But conflicts on the bench only became more pronounced in the seven years that Vinson presided over the court, and communism represented one axis of division.
 One faction of justices championed civil liberties, and consisted of Hugo Black, William Douglas, Frank Murphy and Wiley Rutledge.
 The other faction prioritized national security and attendant deference to the elected branches; this group consisted of Harold Burton, Felix Frankfurter, Robert Jackson, Stanley Reed, and later Vinson himself.
 In cases related to communism, the civil libertarians were more willing to side with communist defendants than were the national security justices, who generally viewed leftist politics as a particular danger to the country.